-Native to Africa, this unusual melon has spiny “horns” and green-yellow skin that turns a bright orange when ready to harvest.
-The pulp resembles lime-green Jell-O and has a banana-lime-tropical fruit taste.
-A tasty juicer.
+Native to Africa, Kiwano Jelly Melon (Cucumis metuliferus) is an unusual heirloom with spiny “horns” and greenish-yellow skin that turns bright orange when mature.
+The pulpy flesh resembles lime Jell-O and has a tart, tropical flavor.
+A good juicer!
 (65 days)

 Each packet contains approximately 25 seeds.